Study: 2,500 Learners Share What Stops Them from Training

-In today’s fast-paced business world, understanding the effectiveness of talent development programs for the current and future workforce is essential.
-As technology and market demands evolve rapidly, workers need to acquire new skills to remain effective and productive, while building resilience for their employers.
-Upskilling programs can help bridge the gap between the existing and leaders’ desired skill level for workers and foster a culture of continuous learning and innovation in organizations.
+As technology and market demands evolve, workers must acquire new skills to remain productive, while building resilience for the future.
+Upskilling programs can help bridge the gap and foster a culture of continuous learning.

 Top Findings from the Research

-Lack of Time Leads Top Five Barriers to Skilling
+Lack of Time Leads Top 5 Barriers to Skilling

 Organizations must create a culture of learning, enabling and empowering talent to continuous and effective talent development programs, ensuring their employees have the skills they need to innovate and drive the business forward.
 As generative AI (Gen AI) disrupts the status quo, organizations must diminish the barriers and provide access to necessary skills to help talent understand and use these technologies to augment their work and, in some cases, be more productive.
 It’s important to address hurdles employees may be experiencing in their skilling journey for the future health of the company.

-Learning and Development Programs Must be as Diverse as Talent and Their Needs
+Training Programs Must be as Diverse as Talent

 The top three training models respondents want more investment in are online, video-based training (39%), interactive or experiential training (37%), and live instructor-led training (37%).
 Evaluating what skills teams need and taking a multi-modal approach to learning can help address a lack of options and relevant content.